chris-wood/draft-wood-remote-rate-limiting/draft-wood-remote-rate-limiting.md

    particular, this means that proxies cannot use target IP addresses to determine whether or not a particular target message is authenticated.

-1. XXX(caw): target should not be able to learn information based on the rule being enacted
- example: OHTTP with two clients vs OHTTP with 100 clients, and using rate limit to learn info about the set size

 The protocol is divided into two phases: an offline registration phase ({{offline}}), wherein targets obtain authentication material used for the online phase of the protocol, and an online phase ({{online}}), wherein targets send rate limiting rules to the proxy